vanmualcin/KhrihfaHlabu/README.md

 ## Adding or updating a hymn

-1. Export or create a valid Tonic Studio version 2 score.
+1. Export or create a valid Tonic Solfege version 2 score.
 2. Choose a permanent lowercase kebab-case ID, such as `pathian-ka-fak`.
 3. Save it as `hymns/pathian-ka-fak.json`; the filename is its identity and stable URL.
 4. Preserve the exported top-level `uuid`, and supply `metadata.title`, `metadata.composer`, and `metadata.language`.
 Add a numeric `metadata.hymnNumber` when known.